aabubakar17/Airport-Challenge/docs/domain-models-test-plan.md

 | ------- | ------------------------------------------------------------ | ------------------------------------- | -------- |
 | Airport | airportPlanes @Array[@Plane] Weather @Array[@currentWeather] | planeTakeOff(@Plane, @currentWeather) | @Boolean |
 | Plane   | id @String                                                   |                                       |          |

+### Test

+- Test when currentWeather is Stormy and use planeTakeOff() and expect airportPlanes array to be unchanged
+- Test when currentWeather is not Stormy and use planeTakeOff() and expect airportPlanes array to decrease by length 1